A shared experience and an individual journey

 the feeling of being part of something unique and special,

-the first time they gaze up and see the glittering Milky Way tumbling across our clear wide skies.
+the first time they look up and see the Milky Way tumbling across our clear wide skies.

 The food at Camp Makemake is organic.
 Most of it we grow ourselves.
 You will have the chance to see it growing in the vegetable patch at camp and to pick it fresh for your meals.